gara2000/infrastructure_automation/Readme.md

 git commit -m "triggering our CI/CD pipeline" git push -u origin main
 ```
-Now in your GitHub repository go to "Actions"
+In your GitHub repository go to "Actions"
 ![actions](assets/actions.png)
 You should see the workflow running
 ![triggering](assets/triggering.png)